johanych/gissearch/README.md

 # gissearch
-Script para buscar en google a partir de un dork
+Simple script to make a google dork search bypassing restrictions like traffic pattern, too rapid searches with "smart" queries and the behavior of the client.

 Usage:

 python gissearch.py [site] [inurl]

-You can modify
+You can change the query variable to use another dork.